JENebel/nebulang/README.md

 - Blocks do not need a semicolon after it, this includes usage in if, while, functions etc.
 - Declarations, assignments, loops, etc. all return unit
 - Variable and function names must start with a letter or '_'
+- There is no 'null' or similar, all variables always have legal values
+- Variable types are static and automatically inferred from its initial value

 ### Keywords